CALL US: +603 92843102

 -- Robert Kuok, a Malaysian entrepreneur and one of the richest Chinese businessmen in the world.

-Against a backdrop of market retraction and prospective second economic recession, and a grave concern on Brexist and the Europe’s deteriorating sovereign debt crisis, one would expect a lukewarm response to any mention of expending investment capital.
+Against a backdrop of market retraction and prospective economic recession, and a grave concern on the adverse effects that caused by the pandemic, one would expect a lukewarm response to any mention of expending investment capital.
 Nevertheless as the old adage goes, there is still an opportunity in every market scenario, and perhaps even more so in a period of negative sentiment.

 While not immune to global downturn and a prospective double dip, Malaysia has put in place numerous precautionary economic strategies and can therefore offer prospective investors with attractive opportunities.

-Malaysia is nestled in the centre of Southeast Asia and home to a population of over 30.8 million made up of Malays, Chinese, and Indians.
+Malaysia is nestled in the center of Southeast Asia and home to a population of over 32.7 million made up of Malays, Chinese, and Indians.
 Malaysia consists of 13 states with 11 in the Peninsular and another 2 in the Borneo Island.
 The system of government is through a parliament democratically elected by its people and the medium of communication is both Malaysian and English.

-Malaysia’s GDP is about USD298 billion which ranks as the 37th largest economy in the world [28th in terms of GDP (PPP) by the World Bank].
-Malaysia remains strong in economic strength enjoying strong ties with US, China, Singapore, Japan and Europe with annual foreign trade exceeding USD195 billion.
+Malaysia’s GDP is about USD337 billion with an expected growth rate of 5% to 7.5%% in 2021.
+Malaysia remains strong in economic strength enjoying strong ties with China, US, Singapore, Japan and Europe with annual foreign trade exceeding USD233 billion.
 Its currency of exchange is Ringgit, which operates on a managed float regime against a trade weighted basket of currencies.
-In the recent survey released by the World Economic Forum, Malaysia ranked 25th in the Global Competitiveness Report 2016-2017.
+In the recent survey released by the World Economic Forum, Malaysia ranked 27th in the Global Competitiveness Report 2020-2021.

 "Invest in Malaysia, you would get the whole of Asia.”